What are Large Language Models (LLMs)? Examples Included

 Why are large language models important?

-• Open AI’s GPT-3.5 knows 175 billion rules.
+• Open AI’s GPT o3 and o3-mini: Knows approximately 175 billion rules.

 How do LLMs work?

 Previous machine-learning models used numerical tables to represent words.
-However, they were yet to recognize relationships between words with similar meanings.
+However, they had yet to recognize relationships between words with similar meanings.
 For present-day LLMs, multi-dimensional vectors, or word embeddings, help overcome that limitation.
 Now words with the same contextual meaning are close to each other in the vector space.

 LLM encoders can understand the context behind words with similar meanings using word embeddings.
 Then, they apply their language knowledge with a decoder to generate unique outputs.